YWCA is on a mission to eliminate racism, empower women, and promote peace, justice, freedom, and dignity for all.

 Racial Justice Challenge

 Since 2021, YWCA Cass Clay has hosted annual racial justice challenges, sending emails with resources and activities.
 Past challenges are archived for those who missed them or want to revisit/share resources!
-Registration is open for the 2023 Racial Justice Challenge: April 17-May 15.
+The 2024 Racial Justice Challenge will run April 1-30.
+Registration will open soon.

 Science Museum of MN Resources